 The standards AORN and ACS set are more specific to operating room settings, but depending on the vendor’s business function, this can include vendor representatives as well.
-Perioperative nurses are expected to “interpret and facilitate staff member and agency compliance with current local, state, and federal regulations and standards.”
+Perioperative nurses are expected to “interpret and facilitate staff member and agency compliance with current local, state, and federal regulations and standards,” according to AORN.

-By the same token, the CDC standards require hospitals and healthcare organizations to “protect patients; protect healthcare personnel; and promote safety, quality, and value in both national and international healthcare delivery systems.”
-That includes making sure that staff and vendors abide by safety and disease-prevention regulations, and it’s why many healthcare organizations have faced vendor management challenges during the COVID-19 pandemic.
+In a similar vein, the CDC standards require hospitals and healthcare organizations to “protect patients; protect healthcare personnel; and promote safety, quality, and value in both national and international healthcare delivery systems.”
+That includes ensuring that staff and vendors abide by safety and disease-prevention regulations—and it’s why many healthcare organizations faced vendor management challenges during the COVID-19 pandemic.

-States have no direct control over the vendor credentialing process or requirements themselves.
-However, as with the standards set by TJC, AORN, and other organizations, state requirements for healthcare organizations can indirectly impact how a facility manages its vendor credentialing.
+As noted, states do not directly control the healthcare vendor credentialing process or enforce requirements themselves.
+However, as with the standards set by TJC, AORN, and other organizations, states’ other requirements for healthcare organizations can indirectly impact how facilities manage their vendor credentialing.